-Man caught viewing child sexual exploitation images on Auckland ferry
+Man caught viewing child pornography on Auckland ferry

 Further examination of the phone revealed Garlick had actively searched the internet for child sexual exploitation images and had tried to anonymise his activities and hide his internet identity.

-Of the images found, 530 showed child sexualised posing.
+Of the images found, 530 showed a child in a sexualised pose.

 Three of the images were described as showing "extreme images", the details of which are too graphic to publish.